Document Type : Review

-Today, despite advances in the introduction of new drugs, treatment with anticancer drugs including cytotoxic drugs such as arsenic trioxide (ATO) is still promising.
-ATO with the chemical formula As2O3 is a chemical compound.
-Its molar mass is 197.841 g/mol, Density 3.74 g/cm3, melting point of 312.2°C (594°F, 585.3° Kelvin), Boiling point 465 °C, 738K, 869 °F, Solubility in water 20 g/L (25 °C).
+Today, despite advances in the introduction of new drugs, treatment with anticancer drugs including cytotoxic drugs such as arsenic trioxide is still promising.
+Arsenic trioxide with the chemical formula As2O3 is a chemical compound.
+Its molar mass is 197.841 g/mol, Density 3.74 g/cm3, a melting point of 312.2°C (594°F, 585.3° Kelvin), Boiling point 465 °C, 738K, 869 °F, Solubility in water 20 g/L (25 °C).
 The appearance of this compound is white solid.
-There is ample evidence that ATO has the anticancer potential against various types of human malignancies.
+There is ample evidence that Arsenic Trioxide (ATO) has anticancer potential against various types of human malignancies.
 Nowadays, the efficacy of ATO in the treatment of blood diseases is one of the most exciting developments in modern medicine (1).
 Although known as ATO as a toxin, it is also known as an ancient drug in the world and has been used for years to treat infections and cancer.
 In the past, ATO has been used in traditional Chinese medicine to treat psoriasis, syphilis, and rheumatism (2).
 In ancient Greece and Rome, ATO was used as a medicine and as a poison (3).
 Until the detection of penicillin in traditional western medication, it was used to treat syphilis, and successively, they were approved only for the treatment of central nervous system trypanosomiasis due to the oncogenic effects (4).
 In 1995, The Food and Drug Administration issued the ATO (As2O3) license (5).
 Liver toxicity has been informed as one of the major complications of this drug in patients (6, 7).
 One of the advantages of ATO over other cytotoxic drugs in the treatment of cancers is the failure of bone marrow suppression.
 Research on ATO and ongoing clinical trials are drawing a very good future for ATO in the treatment of malignant diseases.
-ATO is present in the soil, air, and in three metallic, trivalent, and pentavalent forms, which in the past have been used as spirocheticidal trypanocidal, which is more toxic than other forms due to eye complications.
+ATO is present in the soil, air, and in three metallic, trivalent, and pentavalent forms, which in the past have been used as Spirocheticidal Trypanocidal, which is more toxic than other forms due to eye complications.
 Trivalent and pentagonal forms of ATO have high digestive uptake.
 Of its three mineral forms, ATO is expressed as white ATO.
 On the other hand, the mechanism of ATO cell death is still unclear, whether in blood cancers or solid cancers.
 ATO is an effective antitumor drug for inhibiting the growth and proliferation of different types of tumor cells by various mechanisms.
 The anticancer effects of ATO on a wide range of different cancers have been demonstrated.
 The most effective treatment for ATO is in patients with acute promyelocytic leukemia.
 ATO works mainly by triggering apoptosis in cancer cells (8, 9).

-Also, numerous studies have demonstrated the anti-carcinogenicity of ATO in various tumors in the body, including bladder cancer (10), ovarian cancer (11), lymphoma (12), head and neck cancer (13), and gastric cancer (14).
-Zhang et al., indicated that ATO can inhibit the angiogenesis and migration of gastric cancer cells by increasing the forkhead box O3 (FOXO3) gene expression in the nucleus (14).
+Also, numerous studies have demonstrated the anti-carcinogenicity of ATO in various tumors in the body, including bladder cancer (10), ovarian cancer (11), lymphoma (12), and head and neck cancer (13), and gastric cancer (14).
+Zhang et al. indicated that ATO can inhibit the angiogenesis and migration of gastric cancer cells by increasing the forkhead box O3 (FOXO3) gene expression in the nucleus (14).
 Shanmei Du et al., exhibited that ATO-treated HNSCC cells showed decreased expression of cyclin D1 protein and HPV16-E6/E7 and increased expression of pRb, p16, and p53 genes.
 The anti-cancer effect of ATO on HNSCCs in vivo has been confirmed by this research team (13).
-Dehong et al., demonstrated that ATO causes cell destruction and reduces invasive and metastatic activity in different types of cancer cells.
+Dehong et al. demonstrated that ATO causes cell destruction and reduces invasive and metastatic activity in different types of cancer cells.
 Also, they found that ATO-treated cancer cells reduced endothelial cell tube formation in the matrigel and decreased CD31 and vascular endothelial growth factor A (VEGFA) mRNA expression, VEGFR2 expression in the VEGFA-VEGFR2-phosphatidylinositol 3-kinase (PI3K) /ERK signaling path is shown in Figure 1.
 Therefore, they were able to provide guidelines for the use of ATO in the prevention of tumor angiogenesis in ovarian cancer cells (11).

-Fig.1: ATO and angiogenesis
+Figure 1.
+ATO and angiogenesis

-ATO works in different ways, some of which included ATO prompted apoptosis via re-activating the Wnt inhibitor (15), which has a selective effect at low doses on M and C2 phases (16), and acts at a high dose in a cell-cycle-independent manner, with intracellular glutathione content having an important effect on ATO-induced apoptosis (17).
+ATO works in different ways, some of which include ATO-prompted apoptosis via re-activating the Wnt inhibitor (15), which has a selective effect at low doses on M and C2 phases (16), and acts at a high dose in a cell-cycle-independent manner, with intracellular glutathione content having an important effect on ATO-induced apoptosis (17).
 Also, ATO increased the expression of cellular maturation indices and induction of cell differentiation (18).
-Furthermore, ATO can inhibit angiogenesis by impaired VEGF production, and finally, ATO may be involved in the acetylation of histones and interfering with gene transcription (19).
-ATO activates epidermal growth factor receptor (EGFR) via activation of PI3K/AKT pathway in ovarian cancer cells (20).
-ATO inhibits the growth of MC/CAR myeloma cells by blocking the cell cycle, which is associated with the induction of cyclin-dependent kinase (CDK) inhibitors, p21, and apoptosis (21).
+Furthermore, ATO can inhibit angiogenesis by impairing VEGF production, and finally, ATO may be involved in the acetylation of histones and interfering with gene transcription (19).
+ATO activates epidermal growth factor receptor (EGFR) via the activation of the PI3K/AKT pathway in ovarian cancer cells (20).
+ATO inhibits the growth of MC/CAR myeloma cells by blocking the cell cycle, which is associated with the induction of cyclin-dependent kinase inhibitors, p21, CDK1, and apoptosis (21).
 There are many studies on the use of ATO in the treatment of the following diseases about the mechanism of ATO effect: CML (22), CLL (23), ALL, multiple myeloma (24), AML (25), advanced hormone-resistant prostate cancer (26, 27), renal cell cancer (21), advanced cervical cancer (28), bladder carcinoma (29).
 The uptake of low solubility ATO in water, such as ATO, is highly dependent on its physical properties.
 ATO salts are more soluble in water and absorbent than the oxide form.

 Cardiovascular system: Inorganic ATO in low doses causes mild vasodilation and eventually edema and weight gain (30).